Summer Residency Lab

 Greg Pierotti, Summer Lab 2012

 The Ground Floor is supported by the National Endowment for the Arts/ArtWorks, Time Warner Foundation Inc., the Tournesol Project, Bank of America, Michael & Sue Steinberg, Barry Williams & Lalita Tademy, and other individual supporters of Berkeley Rep’s Create Campaign.

 How to apply for our 2019 Summer Residency Lab

 We invite artists to apply with projects that would benefit from a residency in Berkeley for 1–4 weeks.
 Berkeley Rep will provide transportation, housing, rehearsal space, basic technical support, and a modest stipend.
-Applicants must be available for residency between June 20 and July 16, 2017.
-Previous applicants may re-apply.
+Applicants must be available for residency between June 5 and July 1, 2018.
+Previous applicants may reapply.
 There is no limit on the number of projects an artist may apply with.
 We do accept applications from international artists.

 Projects may be anywhere along their development path: from an idea without anything on paper yet, to a complete draft of a text.
 Whether you are a writer simply needing a room in which to write or an ensemble wanting intensive rehearsal time, we encourage you to apply.
 Artists from other disciplines interested in creating theatre pieces are also welcome.
 If your project is ready for a small audience, we are happy to provide that, but there is no requirement for any kind of culminating event.
 Past participants have held events that were open to the public, no final presentation at all, small closed readings, and everything in between.

 This is a developmental residency.
 Projects looking for a full production are not eligible.
 If you are applying for an adaptation, please have the underlying rights already secured.
 We do not accept scripts along with application forms.
 If a proposed project makes it to the second round, we will then request a work sample, which may include whatever may already be written, if applicable.